Nturn94/AngularLabs/README.md

 #### The group structure is an array
 There is just an array that inculdes all groups.
 The relation to the user is stored on user.
 #### The channel structure is also an array
 There is just an array that inculdes all channels.
 The relation to the user is stored on user.
+This needs to be made into an object that also stores group ID.

 ### Documentation - REST API